yanfengliu/turkey/README.md

-# annotat8
+# **turkey**: an Amazon Mechanical Turk turn-key segment tool.

 Authors:
 * Yanfeng Liu (yanfengliux@gmail.com)
 * Jay Carlson (jcarlson@unl.edu)

-**annotat8** is an open-source tool that lets you easily create web UI on Amazon Mechanical Turk to crowd source instance segmentation data.
+`turkey` lets you easily create web UI on Amazon Mechanical Turk to crowd source instance segmentation data.
 To use it, simply copy `Mturk.html` into the source code section when you create a custom HIT.
 After the HIT is created, simply publish batch with an Excel sheet of image urls that you provide.

 ![Mturk](https://imgur.com/Q7EItZi.png)